 Medicare is a federally funded system of health and hospital insurance for people age 65 and older, people younger than 65 who receive Social Security benefits and people who need dialysis or kidney transplants for the treatment of end-stage renal disease.

-Welfare benefits individuals and families with little or no income.
+Welfare benefits are generally available to individuals and families with little or no income.